 Data Science and Business Intelligence Differences: Perspective

 Business Intelligence is concerned with the present, whereas Data Science is concerned with the future and forecasting what may occur.
 Data Science produces predictive models that anticipate future opportunities, whereas BI works with historical data to determine a responsive course of action.

 When it comes to Business Intelligence, reports are the name of the game.
 Building Dashboards and conducting Ad-hoc requests are examples of other Business Intelligence Deliverables.
 The final goal of Data Science deliverables is the same, but they emphasize long-term and forward-looking projects.
 Rather than using Business Visualization tools, projects will involve building models in production.
 These programs likewise prioritize forecasting future consequences above BI’s focus on the current state of a company.

 Data Science and Business Intelligence Differences: Process

 The contrast between the processes of each stems from the perspective of time, which shapes the character of deliverables in the same way.
 The initial step of analysis in Business Intelligence is Descriptive Analytics, which sets the stage for what has already occurred.
 Through visualizations, non-technical business users can grasp and interpret data.
-For example, instead of relying on direct website traffic, business managers can use promotional emails to figure out how many of item X were sold in July.
+For example, instead of relying on direct website traffic, business managers can use promotional emails to figure out how many items X was sold in July.
 This prompts further investigation and analysis into why some channels worked better than others.